The Wordfence Dashboard provides insight into the current state of your site’s security.

 If you have just installed Wordfence, the dashboard will indicate that your firewall is in “Learning Mode”.
 In this state, the firewall is not yet active and blocking attacks on your site.
 You can choose to enable the firewall immediately but we recommend that you first read How to use Learning Mode.

 The “Firewall” and “Scan” status circles on the Wordfence “Dashboard” page indicate to what degree your site is currently protected.
 The level of protection depends on which features and options you have enabled.
 If you hover your mouse over a status circle on a computer, or tap on mobile device, an information tooltip will show you what actions you should take to reach full protection.
 If the circles are fully gray, it means the feature is disabled.

 Some features are enabled by default on all Wordfence installations.
 Other features are premium only and require a Premium License Key.
 To get more information about how to get all status circles to 100% please see:

 Notifications highlight actions that you need to take.
-Notifications that can appear here include information about plugins that need updating, or if the latest Wordfence Scan found an issue on your site that you need to investigate.
-If there are notifications, a bubble will appear next to the “Wordfence” link in your WordPress admin menu indicating how many notifications that there are.
+Notifications that can appear here include information about plugins that need updating, or if the latest Wordfence scan found an issue on your site that you need to investigate.
+If there are notifications, a bubble will appear next to the “Wordfence” link in your WordPress administration menu indicating how many notifications that there are.
 You can dismiss these notifications by clicking the “X” at the end of the line.

 The notifications that can appear here are:

 - Updates Needed (Plugin, Theme, or Core)